Skip to content

 ValueDescription

-renderedFreshly rendered by Chrome
+renderFreshly rendered by Chrome

 bypassDirect fetch from origin (no rendering)

-bypass_cacheServed from bypass cache
+bypass_cacheFresh content from the bypass cache

-staleCache expired but served within stale TTL
+render_staleExpired render cache served within stale TTL

 Time in seconds since content was cached.